matthewcking312/NHLSalaryPrediction/README.md

   - A ridge regression model was used as a baseline
   - A RandomForestRegression model
   - A KNN model
-Models were processed using a pipeline and validated using cross-validation.
+Models were processed using a pipeline and validated using cross-validation for all metrics.

 4. After model selection was completed and the RandomForestRegression model was chosen, it was developed and a more comprehensive drop_list and feature importance were done to develop our final model.
 Hyperparameter tuning was done using a Random Search to further improve the model.